Name: Jett Williams

 Acquired: 2022 MLB Draft, 1st Round (Rockwall-Heath High School, Texas)

 Jett Williams has always been one of the smaller people on the field, if not the smallest.
-As a youngster, he played on Little League teams with and against children who were older than him and then, as a teen, he simply did not grow as much as his teammates on the Rockwell-Heath High School baseball team.
-His small statue and doubters have given Williams a chip on his shoulder and have only fueled Williams’ hard-nosed style of play.
-He made the Rockwall-Heath High School varsity baseball team as a freshman and helped lead them to state playoffs in virtually every season that he played for the Hawks.
+Those who have doubted him because of his smaller statue have given Williams a chip on his shoulder and have fueled him since his days playing little league.
+In high school, he made the Rockwall-Heath High School varsity baseball team as a freshman and helped lead them to state playoffs in virtually every season that he played for the Hawks.
 In his junior and senior years, arguably the most important for a high school player, he hit .347 with 5 home runs and 15 stolen bases and .411 with 7 home runs and 24 stolen bases, respectively.